Project C02

 Onea, E., & Zimmermann, M.Towards a general equative-based analysis of attitude predicates.
 2024Paper presented at the DGfS Jahrestagung 2024: Sprache und Einstellung (AG1: (De-)composition and modification of attitude predicates), Ruhr University Bochum, Bochum, Germany.
 28. February-01.
 March.

-Zimmermann, M.The clause-final determiner nó in Akan: Its distribution and discourse function from a formal discourse modelling perspective.2024Paper presented at the 5th meeting of the Network (In)Definiteness across Domains, Unoiversity of Ghana, Klegon, Ghana.
+Zimmermann, M.The clause-final determiner nó in Akan: Its distribution and discourse function from a formal discourse modelling perspective.2024Paper presented at the 5th DFG-Network Meeting: (In)Definiteness across domains, University of Ghana, Klegon, Ghana.
 18-20 March.

 Zimmermann, M.Relative quantifier scope in English, German, and Akan: Determining factors and cross-linguistic parallels (and differences).2024Paper presented at the Workshop on VP-structure and Scope, University College, London, London, UK.
 13 April.